 WHAT IS THE METHOD USED TO STIMULATE SMALL CHILDREN INTELLECTUALLY?

-Tiny children are learning all the time.
+Young children are learning all the time.
 They absorb information at a rate that is unfathomable.
-The first five years of life, their brains are exploding with connections being made, and information being gathered and stored.
-Never again will your child's brain develop in this manner.
-To stimulate small children, we present the material in a very fast manner, and then play with images, songs, puppets, etc.. in a more relaxed and playful way, to make the connection to the word being presented.
-Tiny babies and small children learn so fast that we must move quickly on the words, so they do not get bored and lose focus.
+During the first five years of life, their brains are exploding with connections being made, and information being gathered and stored.
+Never again will your child’s brain develop in this manner.
+To stimulate small children, we present the material in a very quick manner, and then play with images, songs, puppets, etc.. in a more relaxed and entertaining way, to make the connections with the words being presented.
+Babies and small children learn so fast that we must move quickly on the words, so they do not get bored and lose focus.